brendacs/colludia-gatsby/src/content/posts/review/2020-09-11-venice-2089-demo-review.markdown

 pageType: post
 game: venice2089
 slug: /venice-2089-demo-review/
-tabTitle: "The Small Town Blues in Venice 2089"
 title: "The Small Town Blues in <em class='game-title'>Venice 2089</em>"
 postType: [demo, review]
 tagline: "Venice 2089 demo review: Venice 2089 is a romp through small town suburbia that taps into the feelings of youth in revolt, the small town blues, and modern meme culture."